giannimonaco/ABIS/README.md

 ### Run it locally with installation

 Save the repository on your local machine.
-Open either the ui.R or the server.R file with RStudio.
+Open either the ui.R or the server.R file with RStudio, then click on "Run App".

 ---